Configuration

 Configuration Extractors provide an extensive list of supported types that covers most of what

-you might need to specify in custom configurations, or you can extend the behavior with your custom ConfigValueExtractor<T>
+you might need to specify in custom configurations, or you can extend the behavior with your custom ConfigValueExtractor<T> component.

 List of supported types